ChrisW-B/MagicGifs/Readme.md

 Things I might try to add
-- NLP for more exact terms: search giphy for increasingly shorter phrases
+- Improving NLP to search for key phrases instead of just nouns/verbs